 Understand the DEX bytecode mismatch mechanism

-After the game updates, those addresses no longer exist in the updated build.
-In simple terms, the mod targets code that changed after the game updated.
-The mod appears to install correctly because the Android installation system validates the package signature rather than the internal patch targets.
+The mod patches target addresses from the old version that no longer exist in the updated build.
+In plain terms: the game updated, but the mod is stuck in the past.
+The mod installs correctly because Android validates the Package Signature (the app’s authenticity seal) rather than the internal patch targets.

 Uninstall the official game before installing the mod version